City Departments

 Carol Lea McGhghy

-The City Clerk attends all council meetings and records the proceedings.
+The City Clerk serves as the official record keeper for the city, attending all council meetings and documenting proceedings.

 Phone: (217) 453-2587